kamilogerto2/ML-eduJS/README.md

     ['Orange', 'Bitter', 'Grape'],
 ];
 ```
-In our data two first columns are feature and last column is label - class which is expected to recognize.
+In our data, two first columns are features and last column - label (class which is expected to recognize).

-IMPORTANT: Label (class) need to be always in the last column.
+**IMPORTANT: Label (class) need to be always in the last column.**

 Now we can create our node which has these specific data:
 ```